 Wild cranberries are not accessible everywhere, but I encourage you to look for organic cranberries when you’re shopping for this recipe and the holidays.
-Cranberries are a good source of Vitamin C year-round, so I generally like to keep them on-hand in the freezer for adding to smoothies beyond holiday season.
+Cranberries are a good source of Vitamin C year-round, so I generally like to keep them on-hand in the freezer for adding to smoothies beyond the holiday season.

 This recipe takes after Sarah’s simple approach, adding orange juice and zest for a fruity dimension that compliments the cranberries and maple syrup.
-This sauce will be a delicious compliment to your Thanksgiving spread, and is equally good smothered on bread with butter for breakfast any morning.
+This sauce will be a delicious complement to your Thanksgiving spread and is equally good smothered on bread with butter for breakfast any morning.
 I also like making a simple dessert parfait with layers of creamy, plain yogurt, cranberry sauce, and granola.
 Buon appetito!

 Cranberry-Orange & Maple Jam (GF)